matloff/TidyverseSkeptic/README.md

 h(b)
 ```

-And much more importantly, even advocates of pipes concede that pipes make
+And much more importantly, even advocates of pipes concede that pipes
-debugging more difficult; by contrast, my style above lends itself easily to
+make debugging more difficult; by contrast, my style above lends itself
-debugging.
-And again, for large problems,
-[piped code is
+easily to debugging.
+And again, for some problems, [piped code is
 slower](https://github.com/matloff/TidyverseSkeptic/issues/10#issuecomment-511770556).
+This is not a major issue, but in a long loop it would make a
+difference.

 Furthermore, it is my understanding that the RStudio IDE is not merely a
 tool helping people to write and run code, but also is designed to